-Will the euro, which has risen against the yen, hold onto its gains?
-Or will the market wait and see how prices move during U.S. trading hours?
+Will the euro, which has risen against the yen, hold its gains?
+Or will the market wait and see how it moves during U.S. trading hours?

 02.04.2026